-The YEP is part of the Citi Foundation's Pathways to Progress global approach to prepare urban youth to thrive in today's economy.
+The YEP is part of Citi Foundation's Pathways to Progress global approach to prepare urban youth to thrive in today's economy.
 Programs that make up this approach are focused on developing economic opportunities for youth through activities such as, entrepreneurship education, engagement in the formal economy through first jobs, and the acquisition of leadership, financial, and workplace skills.

-As part of the Pathways to Progress initiative, the Citi Foundation commissioned the Economist Intelligence Unit (EIU) to study how cities around the world support young people’s ambitions and contribute to their economic prospects.
-The study revealed that 7 percent of respondents in the Middle East and Africa want to start a business and work for themselves.
+As part of the Pathways to Progress initiative, Citi Foundation commissioned the Economist Intelligence Unit (EIU) to study how cities around the world support young people’s ambitions and contribute to their economic prospects.
+The study revealed that seven percent of respondents in the Middle East and Africa want to start a business and work for themselves.